 Federal officials: Drug investigation stretched from Johnstown to Mexico

 Mar.
-6—JOHNSTOWN, Pa. — A major drug investigation dubbed "Operation Lake Effect" cracked a nationwide drug-trafficking ring, stretching from western Pennsylvania as far south as Arizona and into Mexico, resulting in multiple arrests and two separate but related federal indictments, the U.S. Department of Justice said.
+7—JOHNSTOWN, Pa. — A major drug investigation dubbed "Operation Lake Effect" cracked a nationwide drug- trafficking ring, stretching from western Pennsylvania as far south as Arizona and into Mexico, resulting in multiple arrests and two separate but related federal indictments, the U.S. Department of Justice said.

 "More than 60 individuals have been charged federally here in the Western District of Pennsylvania and eight by the Western District of Washington," acting U.S. Attorney Troy Rivetti said during a news conference in Pittsburgh on Friday.